Dimtemp/AzureDataFactory/exercise05-create-storage.md

-# DP 200 Lab 2 - Working with Data Storage
+# Lab Working with Data Storage

 ## Lab overview

-In this lab, the students will be able to determine the appropriate storage type to implement against a given set of business and technical requirements.
-They will be able to create Azure storage accounts and Data Lake Storage accounts and explain the difference between Data Lake Storage version 1 and version 2.
+Students will be able to create Azure storage accounts and Data Lake Storage accounts and explain the difference between Data Lake Storage version 1 and version 2.
 They will also be able to demonstrate how to perform data loads into the data storage of choice.

-## Scenario

-You have been hired as a Senior Data Engineer to implement a technology solution that is part of a digital transformation project.
-The organization is migrating an Internet Information Services (IIS) that hosts the company website to Azure.
-The developers are in the process of transferring the web application and its logic to Azure Web Apps and they have asked you to prepare a data store for them that can be used to host the static images that are used on the website.

-In addition, the information services department have informed you that their team is expanding and that they will soon be joined by data scientists that will start the process of building a predictive analytics solution.
-You have been asked to set up a solution that will be used to host the production environment of their work.
-In the first instance, you will assess what is the appropriate storage tier to create for the solution.

-## Exercise 1: Choose a data storage approach in Azure

-A storage account is an Azure Resource Manager resource.
-Resource Manager is the deployment and management service for Azure.

-Every Resource Manager resource, including an Azure storage account, must belong to an Azure resource group.
-A resource group is a logical container for grouping your Azure services.
-When you create a storage account, you have the option to either create a new resource group, or use an existing resource group.

-1. From the case study, identify the data storage requirements for the static images for the website, and for the predictive analytics solution.

-2. The instructor will discuss the findings with the group.

 ## Exercise 2: Create an Azure Storage Account